HITECHCRIME/HC_SG33_Network_Bliss/README.md

-spreading wrong intentions with no visible remorse in a broken edgeless mirror you're stuck - ya cutting through the data, a path of choice
+spreading wrong intentions with no visible remorse in a broken edgeless mirror you're stuck - ya cutting through the data's path of choice
 (right,) their attention drops, viewers out of luck

 i'm still here